 Let’s imagine you have a business website or application you need built.
 In this case, we’ll say it’s a corporate marketing site to inform services you provide, generate customer leads, and promote job openings for prospective employees.
 Your staff isn’t technical, so you go to a vendor to have this site built.
 Some agencies may dive right in, saying, “Sure, got it.
 We’ll go build it now.”
 No questions, no research, just build the site and deliver it as soon as possible.
 What could go wrong?

 A good digital partner understands a website is more than just features.
-Features may be what is to be built, but it doesn’t answer why. (“Why” may sound like a superfluous question, but see Randy Earl’s article Are You Looking at the Trees or the Landscape? on the power of this question.)
+Features may be what is being built, but it doesn’t answer why. (“Why” may sound like a superfluous question, but see Randy Earl’s article Are You Looking at the Trees or the Landscape? on the power of this question.)
 Take promoting job openings from our example of the corporate marketing site.
 Is your company trying to attract the top talent in the area?
 In the country?
 Or, have you had an influx of funding in order to grow extremely quickly?
 Knowing your company’s goals can heavily influence both the features and the visual design.
 Maybe you need a classy screening tool to get only top talent, or maybe you need a pay-per-click campaign to heavily promote a warm and welcoming job listing page.

 Who is browsing the site also has a large impact.
 When trying to portray your brand and acquire leads, are you targeting millennials or CEOs?
 Maybe they’re millennial CEOs?
 In our example, we’ve already identified new customers and employee prospects as two different user groups.
 Shouldn’t the vendor building your site understand these groups in order to try and appeal to both?